Time to market

 Kai Scholtysik Product Owner E-Commerce, wilhelm.tel GmbH

-Working closely with Chroma X, we quickly developed a customized solution that could be seamlessly integrated into our system landscape—efficient, flexible, and technically future-proof.
+In close collaboration with Chroma X, we created a customized solution that integrated seamlessly into our system landscape — efficient, flexible, and technologically future-proof.

 With the goal of creating a seamless and address-specific ordering option, the second project phase focused on the complete digitization of ordering processes.
 The new solution was intended to enable users not only to configure products but also to apply directly online – based on their address and with automatic data transfer to the central CRM system.